ota-meshi/eslint-plugin-astro/docs/rules.md

 # Available Rules

-The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench :wrench: below.
+The `--fix` option on the [command line](https://eslint.org/docs/user-guide/command-line-interface#fixing-problems) automatically fixes problems reported by rules which have a wrench 🔧 below.
-The rules with the following star :star: are included in the `plugin:astro/recommended` config.
+The rules with the following star ⭐ are included in the `plugin:astro/recommended` config.

 > Doesn't the rule you want exist?
 [Share your idea of that rule with us](https://github.com/ota-meshi/eslint-plugin-astro/issues/new?template=new_rule_request.yml).